adl-lang/adl/doc/language.md

 # Standard Library

-In addition to the builtin language primitives the ADL standard library defines the following:
+In addition to the builtin language primitives the [ADL standard library][stdlib] defines the following:

 | Module    | Type        | Description                                                                    |